open-contracting-extensions/ocds_bid_extension/README.md

 This extension can also be used to publish data on quotes.

+## Legal Context

+In the European Union, this extension's fields correspond to [eForms BG-7 (Notice Result), BG-320 (Tender) and BG-310 (Contract)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
+See [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/) for the correspondences to eForms fields.

 ## Schema

 The `bids.details` array is used to provide one or more `Bid` objects, each representing a unique bid received.